matt-blanchette/app-maven-plugin/README.md

 </plugin>
 ```

-You can now run commands like `mvn appengine:deploy` in the root folder of your Java application.
+You can now run commands like `mvn package appengine:deploy` in the root folder of your Java application.

 # Supported goals